Where do Council Tax payments go

 Surrey County Council - Adult Social Care precept

-On the Council Tax bill for 2024/25, the Surrey County Council precept figure (the amount of money it raises through council tax) is split into two - Surrey County Council and the Adult Social Care precept.
+On the Council Tax bill for 2025/26, the Surrey County Council precept figure (the amount of money it raises through Council Tax) now includes the amount for Adult Social Care as well.

 Get in touch about Council Tax